DEFRA/ffc-demo-claim-service/README.md

 ### Accessing the pod

-The mine-support-claim-service is not exposed via an endpoint within Kubernetes.
+The ffc-demo-claim-service is not exposed via an endpoint within Kubernetes.

 The deployment may be accessed by forwarding a port from a pod.
 First find the name of the pod by querying the namespace, i.e.

-`kubectl get pods --namespace mine-support-claim-service-pr5`
+`kubectl get pods --namespace ffc-demo-claim-service-pr5`

 This will list the full name of all the pods in the namespace.
 Forward the pods exposed port 3003 to a local port using the name returned from the previous command, i.e.

-`kubectl port-forward --namespace mine-support-claim-service-pr5 mine-support-claim-service-8b666f545-g477t  3003:3003`
+`kubectl port-forward --namespace ffc-demo-claim-service-pr5 ffc-demo-claim-service-8b666f545-g477t  3003:3003`

 Once the port is forwarded a tool such as [Postman](https://www.getpostman.com/) can be used to access the API at http://localhost:3003/submit.
 Sample valid JSON that can be posted is: